-The Alliance for the Unreached is a consortium of several missions organizations that are focused in different ways on reaching unreached peoples.
+The Alliance for the Unreached is a coalition of ministries and churches that are focused on bringing the Gospel of Jesus Christ to people groups that have little or no access.
 Leaders of the Alliance are available for interviews or speaking engagements related to the quest to reach peoples across the globe with the Gospel of Jesus Christ.

 Board of Directors

-Jon Fugler, Chairman of the Alliance for the Unreached; Chief Content Officer of TWR (Trans World Radio)
+Jon Fugler, Vice Chair of the Alliance for the Unreached; Chief Content Officer of TWR (Trans World Radio)

 Jon Fugler directs global content for TWR (Trans World Radio), a radio ministry that broadcasts the Gospel to 4.2 billion people each day.
 Jon spent seven years in leadership with Reach Beyond (formerly HCJB Global).
 Before God called him there in 2011 to take the gospel to other cultures, Jon worked in non-commercial Christian radio in California.
 He was the Executive Director of Logos Broadcasting (1994-2011), starting and operating stations along the California Central Coast.
 Before that, Jon founded and led Shepherd Communications (1983-1993), establishing KLRD, which became the flagship station for the Air 1 Network.
 Jon has served as Director of Radio for Campus Crusade for Christ and has consulted with a number of ministries over the years in the areas of development, ministry impact and staffing.
 Jon has a passion to take the love of Jesus to unreached people groups.
 He and his wife, Noonie, live in North Carolina.
 They have three children and seven grandchildren spread throughout the country.

-Matt Knisely, Secretary of the Alliance for the Unreached; Chief Digital Officer for Seed Company
+Bill McCoy, Secretary of the Alliance for the Unreached; Sr. VP for Prayer Ministries, Seed Company

 Rob Myers, Treasurer of the Alliance for the Unreached; President and Chief Executive Officer of DOOR International